I'm a father of five who works from home with my wife. We review products, run boutiques, and take care of our crazy kids together!

-Tricycles come with mostly steel construction, or plastic.
+Tricycles come with mostly steel construction or plastic.
 You can find some that are made with wood materials.
-Even though steel can have a tendency to rust if left outdoors, I prefer the durability over plastic.
+Even though steel can have a tendency to rust if left outdoors, I prefer the durability of metal over plastic.

-Plastic can also be fairly durable but over time as it is exposed to the sun, it can crack and fade.
+Plastic can also be fairly durable, but over time, as it is exposed to the sun, it can crack and fade.
 Plus, plastic is much lighter weight.
-While good for your child in terms of moving it around, it is more subject to tipping and not driving as well.
+While good for your child in terms of being lightweight and easy to move around, it is subject to tipping and does not drive as well.

 Finding the Right Comfort in a Seat

-Some tricycles come with a triangular seat which is pretty basic, others add a little bit of a backrest which I think is more comfortable for children overall.
-Then there are some that come with seats positioned like a regular bicycle would be, or those that sit lower to the ground.
+Some tricycles come with a triangular seat, which is pretty basic.
+Others add a little bit of a backrest, which I think is more comfortable for children overall.
+There are also versions that come with seats positioned like a regular bicycle would be, and some that sit lower to the ground.